-In theory trailing stops provide a way for traders to limit losses and to lock in profits on individual trades.
-The basic idea of the trailing stop is that as a trade moves into profit, the stop level adjusts upwards in the case of a long (buy) trade or downwards in the case of a short trade.
+Trailing stop losses can give you a way to limit losses and to lock in profits on your trades.
+A trailing stop works so that as a trade moves into profit, the stop level adjusts to lock in the profit and limit the loss potential.

 In this way the downside is limited by the stop level but the upside is potentially unlimited.
-In other words trailing stops are a way to allow profits to run and losses to be limited.
+Put another way, trailing stops are a way to allow your profitable trades to run and losses to be limited.

 In this article I describe how trailing stops work.
-I also test anecdotal evidence that trailing stops lower risk and result in higher profits.
-This is done by running back tests on two vanilla strategies both with and without trailing stops.
+I also test evidence that trailing stops lower risk and result in higher profits.
+This is done by running back tests on two basic strategies both with and without trailing stops.

 Trailing Stops – How they Work

 There are several variations of the trailing stop used by forex traders.
-The most common are described here.
+Some of these are offered as standard on trading platforms, others need to be custom-coded with software.

 Standard trailing stop

-With the standard trailing stop the trader sets an activation profit threshold in pips.
+With the standard trailing stop the trader sets an activation profit threshold.
 Once the threshold is reached the trailing stop “kicks in”.
-The trading system places a stop loss just below (or above for a short) the current market price.
+The system places a stop loss just below (or above for a short) the current market price.

-The diagram above illustrates a basic trailing stop system.
+The diagram above illustrates a standard trailing stop system.

-With the trailing stop the trader will also need to set a trail distance.
+With this type of trailing stop the trader will need to set a trail distance.
 The trail is the “distance” between the current market price and trailing stop exit point.
 So for example with a trail of 10 pips the trailing stop will float 10-pips below the market’s highest price since “kick-in”.

-Obviously one thing to consider is that dynamic trailing stops have a high overhead (on your trading software and on your broker who has to processes the rapid order throughput).
-With an incremental trailing stop the level is only changed once the price changes by the pre-set step size.
+With an incremental trailing stop the level is only changed once the price changes by more than the pre-set step size.
 With a time-based increment the level is changed only once per interval.

 Trailing stop with cap